January 10, 2021

 Heart Zones FIT Points Thanks to Ken Cooper, MD, writing the paradigm-shifting book Aerobics almost fifty years ago, the world has taken a giant step forward by following his exercise prescription of counting “aerobic points”.
 He carefully designed a new generation of exercise and sparked a revolution in fitness that was based on important principles,…

-Using a Heart Rate Monitor to Screen for Heart Health in Physical Education© “One of the reasons I first became interested in the Heart Zones System was for its ability to ‘screen’ students for potential heart health challenges.
-A number of years ago, I had a 4th grade student go down in my PE class…
+Using a Heart Rate Monitor to Screen for Heart Health in Physical Education© “One of the reasons I first became interested in the Heart Zones Move Solution was for its ability to ‘screen’ students for potential heart health challenges.
+A number of years ago, I had a 4th grade student go down in my PE…

 TRAINING HEART RATE NOT TARGET HEART RATE Busting some myths is harder than others.
 Busting the target heart rate theory is more difficult than keeping off the twenty pounds from the last diet.
 Few succeed at keeping the weight off, but we’ll take a shot at target heart rates anyway.
 The target heart rate zone…